 - Applicants must complete the online scholarship application by Feb 1.

 - A brief essay on the role that art has had on your life and why you are interested in pursuing a career in portraiture painting.
 The document may be cut and pasted or processed directly into the online application form.
 Essays should be a minimum of 250 words and no more than 500 words.

 - Applicant must submit two digital images of his/her artwork, one of which should be a portrait.

 - A letter of recommendation by a colleague, teacher, or art instructor to be received by Feb 1.
 Recommendation letters should be limited to 300 words and can be emailed directly to firstname.lastname@example.org.

 Application and attachments need to be turned in to Oil Painters of America by February 1.

 Oil Painters of America’s scholarship committee will review all applications and supporting materials received by February 1, and will select a recipient by March 15.
 All applicants agree to accept the committee’s decision as final.

 Recipient of scholarship will be notified by March 15.

 Amount of Award

-The $500 scholarship is to be applied towards an oil painting class in portraiture.
+The $500 scholarship is to be applied towards an oil painting class or workshop in portraiture.